Soil Mix Conundrum - Peat Moss vs Coconut Coir

 While 90% of coconut coir comes from India and Sri Lanka.

-Here comes the Love-hate aspect of the peat moss vs coconut coir debate - at least for us.
+Here comes the Love-hate aspect of the peat moss vs. coconut coir debate – at least for us.

-Let's face it microgreens have it tough.
+Let’s face it microgreens have it tough.
 They really do.
-We overseed them in shallow trays, grow them in a warm area on some sort of open metal rack, and often (at least commercially) have fans blowing on them.
+We overseed them in shallow trays, grow them in a warm area on some open metal rack, and often (at least commercially) have fans blowing on them.

 Video - Wetting Microgreen Soil Mixes